-Reading is foundational to not only success in school, but also to success in life.
+Reading is foundational to not only success in school, but also to succeed in life.
 The more you read, the more you know.
 The more you know, the better you’ll do in school and in life.
 In the 21st century, we have the benefit of thousands of years of writings from others.
 We can learn from them and then continue to grow ourselves.

 The Art Farm is an incredibly unique place.
 We offer classes for kids in NYC that focus on nature, hands-on learning, the outdoors, arts, music, and so much more.
 Our mission is to help our students grow socially, emotionally, and intellectually while instilling age-appropriate academics into the mix.
 Below, we’ll offer up tips on when to teach your kids to read.
 Contact us for NYC preschool enrollment information today!